 Writing for Children and Young Adults

-The unique Spalding University Master of Fine Arts degree combines traditional on-campus classes with nontraditional distance learning.
-The on-campus pr abroad experience initiating each semester lasts ten days; after returning home (where writers actually do their writing), students use long-distance delivery techniques to work with their mentors in a way that is both intense, individually tailored, and one-on-one with their expert teacher.
-In a brief-residency program, students write more scripts and teleplays and those scripts receive more individual attention from the instructor than in traditional programs located in Los Angeles or New York.
+The unique Spalding low residency MFA in Writing degree combines traditional on-campus classes with a nontraditional independent study.
+The on-campus or abroad experience initiating each semester lasts ten days; after returning home (where writers actually do their writing), students work, usually by email, with their mentors in a way that is both intense, individually tailored, and one-on-one with their expert teacher.
+In a low residency MFA program, students write more scripts and teleplays and those scripts receive more individual attention from the instructor than in traditional programs located in Los Angeles or New York.
 For film, TV, and theater professionals who wish to earn a terminal degree, the Spalding MFA offers the perfect course of study.
 For more information about screenwriting, click here

 Contact the MFA Program: email@example.com